jessepav/lacygoill-wiki-backup/tmux/tmux.md

     #{C:\[No Name\]}

-It should be replaced  with a number different than `0`  (the screen line number where `[No Name]` matches).
+It should  be replaced by  a number different than  `0` (the screen  line number where `[No Name]` matches).
 You can then use `if -F` to react accordingly: